Joey Wendle Player Props: Marlins vs. Tigers

-The Miami Marlins, including Joey Wendle (.233 on-base percentage in past 10 games, 70 points below season-long percentage), take on starter Reese Olson and the Detroit Tigers at LoanDepot park, Friday at 6:40 PM ET.
+On Saturday, Joey Wendle (batting .148 in his past 10 games) and the Miami Marlins face the Detroit Tigers, whose starting pitcher will be Beau Brieske.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Rays.
+In his previous game he had a hitless showing (0-for-3 with an RBI) against the Tigers.

 Joey Wendle Game Info & Props vs. the Tigers